kaushikvelusamy/linux-top-parser-graph-maker/README.md

  -p processID -d timeinterval ( collect every 60 seconds here ) -b batch mode

  You should have only one processID in your log file.

- Your log file will look like this
+ Your log file should look like this

 ```
 top - 21:35:21 up 50 days,  4:00, 11 users,  load average: 11.32, 5.13, 2.93